 One of the best ways to boost your artist blog traffic is to send a newsletter to your email group.

-People have joined your email list because they enjoy what your art and content.
+People have joined your email list because they enjoy your art and the content you are publishing.

 Your email list will be the number one source of qualified traffic.